Carlangueitor/json2table/README.md

 # json2table
-A tiny program to convert json to a nice table.
+A tiny cli tool to convert json to a nice table.

 ## Usage